It’s officially summertime, and many of the calls we get are from folks who can figure out why their basements are so hot and humid.

 What’s the connection?

-The moisture in your basement is likely being caused when the cold hair from your HVAC system meets the warm temperatures of a hot summer day.
+The moisture in your basement is likely caused when the cold hair from your HVAC system meets the warm temperatures of a hot summer day.

 A hybrid electric heat pump water heater can do the work of reducing the hot and sticky feel of your basement without the additional energy costs of running dehumidifiers.